Immigrant Family Resource Program

-The Immigrant Family Resource Program (IFRP) is a contract between immigrant-serving organizations in Illinois, The Illinois Coalition for Immigrant and Refugee Rights, and the Illinois Department of Human Services to support immigrant access to public benefits.
+The Immigrant Family Resource Program (IFRP) is a joint collaboration between the Illinois Coalition for Immigrant and Refugee Rights (ICIRR), the Illinois Department of Human Services (IDHS), and 44 ethnic, community-based organizations across Illinois.

-The goal of the IFRP is to ensure that low-income immigrant families and other limited-English speaking persons are able to thrive by reducing barriers when seeking public benefits (nutritional, medical, housing, psychological, childcare, employment), as well as the cash support they need for proper health, well-being, and economic self-sufficiency.
+Since its inception in 2000, the goal of the IFRP has been to connect immigrant families and other limited English-speaking persons in Illinois to the public benefits and services they need for proper health, well-being, and economic self-sufficiency.

 Outreach that informs immigrants about the availability of public benefits and other services that they’re eligible for, and/or

 Case management services to immigrant families based on needs assessment and who needs long-term assistance accessing and maintaining benefits and services in order to become self-sufficient, and/or

 Information and referrals about benefits and other services to immigrant families, and/or

 Interpretation and/or translation services for immigrants who have difficulty communicating with the Illinois Department of Human Services and other agencies, and/or